Boeing: A Surprise From Vistara?

 Source: www.boeing.com

-According to CAPA, the new airline which is owned 49% by Singapore Airlines (OTCPK:SINGY) and 51% by the Tata Group is considering ordering up to 100 jets by the end of this quarter.
+According to CAPA, the airline which is owned 49% by Singapore Airlines (OTCPK:SINGY) and 51% by the Tata Group is considering ordering up to 100 jets by the end of this quarter.
 The airline is likely to order 50 aircraft from the Airbus A320neo family and 50 Boeing 777X jets.

 An order for the Boeing 777X would raise some question marks, since the airline wants to go international in Q3-Q4 2018 while the Boeing 777X is not expected until late 2019 or early 2020.
 It could be that the airline first will expand in Asia and the Middle East with the aircraft already on order.